-- "GCR's" (General Competition Rules) means the rules as contained herein together with all Appendices.
+- "GCRs" (General Competition Rules) means the rules as contained herein together with all Appendices.

 - 2. RESERVED.

-- 3. "MSA" means Motorsport South Africa.
+- "MSA" means Motorsport South Africa.
+3.

 - 4. RESERVED.

 - 5. RESERVED.

 - 6. "ASN" (Autorité Sportive Nationale) means a National Sporting Authority or other national body recognised by the FIA as sole holder of sporting power in a country. - 7.
 "FMN" (Fédération Motocycliste Nationale) means a National Motorcycle Federation or other national body recognised by the FIM as the sole holder of sporting power in the country. - 8.
 "FIA" means the Fédération Internationale de l'Automobile, which is the sole international authority entitled to make and enforce regulations for the encouragement and control of automobile competitions and records through the FIA World Motorsport Council. - 9.
 "FIM" means the Fédération Internationale de Motocyclisme, which is the supreme and sole international authority empowered to control international motorcycling activities organised throughout the world. - 10.
 "CIK" (Commission Internationale de Karting) means a specialised commission of the FIA responsible for the autonomous organisational details, running and administration of, inter alia, international karting competitions. - 11.
 "CSI" (Code Sportive Internationale) means the International Sporting Code (including appendices) of the FIA and FIM respectively. - 12. i) "SASCOC" means the South African Sports Confederation and Olympic Committee. - ii) "WADA" means the World Anti-Doping Agency. - iii) "SAIDS" means the South African Institute for Drug Free Sport. - iv) "SRSA" means Sport and Recreation South Africa - 13.
 "THE TERRITORY OF MSA" means the Republic of South Africa, Lesotho and Swaziland. - 14.
 "SSRs" means the Standing Supplementary Regulations issued by MSA. - 15.
 "ORGANISING PERMIT" means written authority to organise and hold a competition, granted and issued by MSA. - 16.
 "SRs" means Supplementary Regulations that a promoter or organiser of a competition is obliged to issue. - 17.
-"OFFICIAL NOTICE/S" means a notice attached to an official notice board signed by a Clerk of the Course and/or Steward and which, inter alia, contains details of the date on which such notice was signed, the time at which such notice was signed, and the date and time at which such notice was attached to an official notice board.
+"OFFICIAL NOTICE/S" means a notice attached to an official notice board or via a virtual notice board, which has been signed by the Clerk of the Course and/or Steward and which, inter alia, contains details of the date on which such notice was signed, the time at which such notice was signed, and the date and time at which such notice was attached to an official notice board or via a virtual notice board.
 At circuits, the official notice board must have a lockable glass front. - 18.
 "PROGRAMME" means an official document that an organiser and/or promoter is obliged to issue prior to a competition, which contains, inter alia, details listed in GCR 90. - 19.
-"COMPETITOR" means any person or body whose entry is accepted for, or who competes in any competition, whether as an entrant, driver, co-driver, navigator, passenger or rider, provided that, where any person so involved is a minor, the natural parent or court-appointed legal guardian of such minor will be deemed to be the competitor for purposes of the motorsport regulations. - 20.
+"COMPETITOR" means any person or body whose entry is accepted for, or who competes in any competition, whether as an entrant, driver, co-driver, navigator, passenger or rider, provided that, where any person so involved is a minor, the natural parent, step-parent, adoptive parent or court-appointed legal guardian of such minor will be deemed to be the competitor for purposes of the motorsport regulations.
+References to competitor include entrant (where applicable) and vice versa. - 20.
 "LICENCE" means the written authority given by MSA to: - i) Any competitor to participate in, or to take part in, in any capacity whatsoever, in any competition, and - ii) Any official to officiate in any capacity whatsoever, in any competition.